Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 Step 1 – Fix Title Tags

 Your title tag (also called meta title tag) serves as a component that summarizes your page’s content.
 Having informative and attention-catching titles helps you stand out in SERPs.
+The below example of our usage of title tags shows it clearly.

 When optimizing your page titles, follow these recommendations: